This contribution guide takes a step-by-step approach in hopes of helping newcomers. Therefore, we only assume the

 You are new to Git or open-source projects in general

-You are a fan of the light platform and enthusiastic about contributing to the projects
+You are a fan of Light and enthusiastic about contributing to the projects

 The installation of Java should take only a few minutes.
 You have more than one option to get Java up and running on your machine.
 The current master branch is built for JDK 11, and the separate 1.5.x and 1.6.x branches are built for JDK 8 in maintenance mode.